Kids learn best when they are fed, healthy and have a positive environment in which to learn.

 In addition to hunger, transportation and access to adult role models, one of the primary barriers to learning is reliable Internet access.

-On our radar since the beginning of FOSD, the Internet accessibility issue has reached a higher level of urgency and importance given the current learning environment brought on by the pandemic.
+On the radar since our beginning back in 2016, the Internet accessibility issue reached a higher level of urgency and importance given the learning environment challenges brought about by the pandemic.

-That is why FOSD has launched this initiative to provide Internet service/access for families who aren't able to afford it so students can connect with their teachers and complete schoolwork online like their peers.
+That is why FOSD launched the #ConnectingOregonKids initiative to provide Internet service/access for families so students could connect with their teachers and complete schoolwork online like their peers.

-The money raised will support those families who are in an ISP service area but cannot afford Internet service or provide a household with a MiFi because they are not in an ISP service area but have good cellular coverage.
-FOSD is launching this initiative in conjunction with the Oregon School District and CESA 2 who have negotiated discounted rates with providers.
+The money raised went to support those families who are in an ISP service area but cannot afford Internet service, or provided a household with a MiFi because they are not in an ISP service area yet have good cellular coverage.
+FOSD launched this initiative in conjunction with the Oregon School District and CESA 2 who have negotiated discounted rates with providers.